Are you married, a single parent or older than 25?

 Our goal is to provide free non-perishable food items to needy students at WSU Tri-Cities.
 This program helps bridge the gap for students so they can successfully meet the basic needs of their family.
 To learn more click here.

 Short term mental health care for current Washington State University Tri-Cities’ students is available on campus from Aphrodite Beidler, LMHC.
-Aphrodite is located in West 263.
+Aphrodite is located in Floyd 263.
 There is no fee for services, and strict confidentiality is maintained in accordance with the legal and ethical guidelines.
 We offer services in an atmosphere that is welcoming and comfortable for all students.
 To check of the services offered please click here.

 Reasonable accommodations are available for students who have a documented disability.
 If you have a documented disability, even temporary, make an appointment as soon as possible with the Disability Services Coordinator.
 To learn more click here.